You’ve probably heard the old adage that “content is king,” and perhaps you’ve even heard praise of the Inbound methodology.

 The writing stage is pretty self-explanatory.
 Here is where you write the most kickass piece of content possible.

-If you want to rank well, you’re content needs to be better than every other result on the front page of Google.
+If you want to rank well, your content needs to be better than every other result on the front page of Google.

 That means the longer, the better.
 Longer content ranks better and attracts more backlinks, probably because it is more informative and covers more related topics.